StelTheo73/thesis-docs/chapter-5/5-mobile-apps.md

 #### Kotlin {.unnumbered}

-_Kotlin_ is a high-level, statically typed, general-purpose programming language with type interference. _Kotlin_ is designed to interoperate fully with _Java_ and the JVM version of _Kotlin's_ standard library depends on the _Java_ class library. _Kotlin_, released by JetBrains in 2016, aims to address _Java’s_ shortcomings and enhance development productivity. [@wikipedia_kotlin; @medium_kotlin_vs_java_1]
+_Kotlin_ is a high-level, statically typed, general-purpose programming language with type interference. _Kotlin_ is designed to interoperate fully with _Java_ and the JVM version of _Kotlin\'s_ standard library depends on the _Java_ class library. _Kotlin_, released by JetBrains in 2016, aims to address _Java’s_ shortcomings and enhance development productivity. [@wikipedia_kotlin; @medium_kotlin_vs_java_1]

 #### Comparison {.unnumbered}

 Both _Java_ and _Kotlin_ compile to byte-code for the JVM, offering similar performance. _Java_ applications tend to consume more memory, while _Kotlin_ has more efficient memory management, with inline and extension functions that can reduce memory footprint. _Kotlin_ has better startup time due to type interference, leading to faster initialization.
-Both languages support multithreading, but _Kotlin's_ co-routines simplify concurrent code handling. _Kotlin_ offers modern features and capabilities for Android development while Java has stronger community support. [@geeksforgeeks_kotlin_vs_java; @medium_kotlin_vs_java_1; @medium_kotlin_vs_java_2]
+Both languages support multithreading, but _Kotlin\'s_ co-routines simplify concurrent code handling. _Kotlin_ offers modern features and capabilities for Android development while Java has stronger community support. [@geeksforgeeks_kotlin_vs_java; @medium_kotlin_vs_java_1; @medium_kotlin_vs_java_2]

 ### iOS